 Updated Reading Support

 If you learn better when you can hear what you’re reading or writing, features like Speak Screen, Speak Selection, Typing Feedback and Predictive Text can help by adding an auditory component to text.
-Turn on Speak Screen and swipe down from the top of the screen with two fingers, or just tell Siri to Speak Screen to have all the content on pages read back to you.
+Turn on Speak Screen and swipe down from the top of the screen with two fingers to have all the content on pages read back to you.
 Or use Speak Selection to highlight the specific range of text you want to hear.
 Then follow along as highlighted words, sentences or words within each sentence are read aloud.
 And with Typing Feedback activated, each letter you type on the keyboard is spoken aloud as well.
 You can also use Predictive Text, which suggests word options that you can listen to and choose from to get help with spelling.1

 Say you’re reading an article on astronomy and are stuck on some terminology.
 Just look it up — dictionary definitions are integrated into iOS.
 Get quick access to definitions and commonly used phrases to help with spelling, pronunciation and grammar.

 For some students, navigating the web can be a sensory overload.
 Safari Reader reduces the visual clutter.
 It strips away ads, buttons and navigation bars, allowing you to focus on just the content you want.
 And Safari Reader works with Speak Selection and VoiceOver to provide auditory reinforcement for what you’re seeing.

 Guided Access helps people with autism or other attention and sensory challenges stay focused on the task (or app) at hand.
 With Guided Access, a parent, teacher or therapist can limit iPad to stay on one app by disabling the Home button and limit the amount of time spent in an app.
 You can even restrict access to the keyboard or touch input on certain areas of the screen.
 So wandering taps and gestures won’t distract from learning.